Battle of Poti (1993): Clashes

-On 25 October, Shevardnadze's troops claimed to had retaken Poti with the Russian assistance, but the situation remained fluid.
+On 25 October, Shevardnadze's troops claimed to have retaken Poti with the Russian assistance, but the situation remained fluid.
 Russian Naval Infantry reached the shores off Poti and landed in the port city.
 They were supported by the Black Sea Fleet.
 Control of this flotilla was disputed, as the recently independent nation of Ukraine claimed ownership, because the home base of this fleet, Sevastopol, is on Ukrainian soil.
 Despite this, the Russians launched their intervention from this fleet, of which multiple ships would later patrol the waters off the Georgian coast to block any possible assistance to the Zviadists.
 The Naval Infantry secured the railway linking Poti and Tbilisi.
 Some days later, on Wednesday 2 November, the Zviadists equipped with armored vehicles seized one railway section close to Poti and attacked Russian warships for aiding Shevardnadze.
 They suffered unknown casualties, against no casualties on the Russian side.
 In the meantime, Shevardnadze's forces captured the vital logistics hub of Senaki.
 Following this, additional 9 Russian warships with 2,000 soldiers were deployed to Poti after an agreement with Shevardnadze, with plans to plant more Russian military personnel in Georgian cities.